ax-va/Pandas-Paskhaver-2021/README.md

 Learning Pandas by examples from book "Pandas in Action" by Boris Paskhaver publiched by Manning in 2021.

 With Python 3.8+, NumPy 1.22.4 and Pandas 1.4.2 are used.
-Additionally, xlrd 2.0.1 and openpyxl 3.0.10 are also needed to work with Excel workbooks.
+Additionally, xlrd 2.0.1 and openpyxl 3.0.10 are also used to work with Excel workbooks.

 Useful links: